irap93/FundQuantitativeMethods/docs/02-scientificmethod.md

 Now we have an understanding of each variable, if NAs are in it,

 **!!
 DO NOT PUT PERIODS IN FOR MISSING DATA!! ** This is not only extremely annoying, it messes with Rs ability to automatically categorize variables as numeric, character, integer, etc. Just leave those cells blank when entering the data.
-This is a convention that is leftover from antiquated programs such as SAS.
+This is a convention that is leftover from programs such as SAS.
 However, should you get such a datasheet, you can write a replace function to put NAs in the place of the periods, but it is extremely annoying to have to do so.

 Next, lets graphically look at our data.